lowrycode/table-tennis-league/README.md

 ### News Section

 This section displays active league news items in a rotating carousel.
-Users can cycle through them using navigation buttons, which are hidden when only one news item is available.
-When no active news items are available, a placeholder message is shown instead.
+Users can cycle through them using *navigation buttons*, which are hidden when only one news item is available.
+When no active news items are available, a *placeholder message* is shown instead.

 ![News section](readme-resources/images/news.jpg)